Page

 Applications running in OpenShift are made up of a variety of Kubernetes components.
 The component that has an application’s logic is a Kubernetes pod.
 A pod is a logical unit for organizing a set of one or more Linux containers running in a Kubernetes cluster.
 These Linux containers house the application’s logic.

 Figure 1 shows the service/pod architecture for a single pod.
-Obviously the load balancer has not a lot to do because there is only one pod in play.
+Obviously, the load balancer does not have a lot to do because there is only one pod in play.

 Once more pods are added, the load balancer will route a request to the pod that has the capacity to process the given request.
 Scaling an application down means reducing the number of pods associated with the application.